niklasbuschmann/contrast/_posts/2024-11-05-energy_based_models.md

 #### 3.3.
 Training phase

 The ultimate goal of RBM is to learn feature of the data (representation learning).
 In order to accomplish that, it uses a loss function to check whether the reconstructed data is close to the training data.
-If you work with today's neural network long enough, you may ask "Why shouldn't we use L2, BCE, ...".
+If you work with today's neural networks long enough, you may ask "Why shouldn't we use L2, BCE, ...".
 However, at the time RBM was invented, these terminologies were not popular in the field.
 However, professor Hinton was inspired from energy in physics and decided to apply it, and that is how RBM was born.

 Basically, energy is a measure of the system's state that indicates how "stable" or "likely" that state is.
 In an RBM, the energy function assigns a lower energy to states that represent probable or stable configurations, and higher energy to unlikely or unstable configurations.
 For example, a cool water is stable and has low energy while boilingly hot water is unstable and has much higher energy (it can even power locomotives).
 In summary, we have to find the parameters that produce lowest energy in the training data and I will explain how it is done below.